edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

    >**NOTE:** The device with name `device-onvif-camera` is a stand-in device and can be ignored.
    >**NOTE:** The `jq -r` option is used to reduce the size of the displayed response.
 The entire device with all information can be seen by removing `-r '"deviceName: " + '.devices[].name'', and replacing it with '.'`

-#### Update Device

-   There are multiple commands that can update aspects of the camera entry in meta-data.
-Refer to the [Swagger documentation]() for more information (not implemented).

 #### Delete Device

    ```bash